Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 The 3 Metrics Every Lead Capture Strategy Should Be Measured By

-These three metrics give you a clear picture of how your lead capture tools are performing — without requiring any technical knowledge to understand.
+These three metrics give you the lowdown on how well your lead capture tools are really doing.
+Best part?
+You don’t need any tech knowledge to figure them out.

 1. Chat Conversion Rate

-This is the percentage of visitors who actually interact with your WPChat widget — clicking it, selecting a menu option, or starting a conversation.
+This is basically the percentage of visitors who genuinely engage with your WPChat widget.
+That means clicking it, choosing a menu option, or starting a conversation.

 2. Lead Capture Rate

-If your campaign is showing frequently but converting poorly, the problem could be the offer itself or the way your heading is phrasing it.
+If your campaign shows up frequently but isn’t converting well, the problem could be the offer itself or simply how your heading is phrasing it.

 3. Page-Level Performance